top of page

 Cost: $7,599

-If you're a high school student with a passion for entrepreneurship, the Wharton Global Youth Business Programs' Essentials of Entrepreneurship course will provide you with the foundational knowledge you need to successfully launch your own venture.
-Over a two-week period, you will dive deep into the process of starting a successful startup through lectures, recitations, and hands-on activities.
+If you're a high school student interested in entrepreneurship, the Wharton Global Youth Business Programs' Essentials of Entrepreneurship course will give you the foundational knowledge you need to launch your own venture successfully.
+Over a two-week period, you will learn about the process of launching a startup through lectures, recitations, and activities.
 This program covers core techniques in user research, opportunity testing, developing a Minimum Viable Product (MVP), marketing, scaling, and exiting.
-You'll have the chance to collaborate with peers, engage in innovative thinking, and develop a pitch for an early-stage startup.
+You'll have the chance to collaborate with peers and develop a pitch for an early-stage startup.

 Location: Online via Edx